Best Travel Insurance for Families

 Travel_Medical_Care icon

-Evacuation coverage pays for air ambulances, helicopter rescues, and medically supervised flights to appropriate facilities.
+Evacuation coverage pays for air ambulances, helicopter rescues and medically supervised flights to appropriate facilities.
 Costs from remote areas exceed $100,000.
-If your child suffers a serious injury hiking in Patagonia, evacuation coverage transports them to a hospital capable of providing appropriate care.
+If your child suffers a serious injury hiking in Patagonia, evacuation coverage transports them to a hospital that can provide appropriate care.

 Travel_suits icon